Student Success Requirements

 - Pioneer Pathways Program (P3) – provides support to incoming students as they transition into the DU Pioneer community.
 Through this program, P3 scholars explore and critically analyze aspects of power and privilege, while concentrating on academic enrichment and college success.

 - Learning Effectiveness Program (LEP) – a nationally recognized fee-for-service program that provides individualized academic support for University of Denver students with Learning Disabilities, Attention Deficit Hyperactivity Disorder (ADHD), students on the Autism Spectrum, or a history of learning differences.

 - Pioneer Leadership Program (PLP) – PLP is a unique academic minor and Living and Learning Community at the University of Denver that emphasizes leadership ignited by community, curiosity, courage, and action.
 Each year PLP selects 88 incoming students who are ready to embrace the ever-increasing challenges of our world.
 PLP is a transformational learning experience that combines course work, a residential community, civic engagement, and professional networks to equip 21st century citizen leaders.
 Through the study and practice of leadership, you will acquire the knowledge, skills and experience necessary to become an effective, collaborative leader in whatever field you choose.

 - 1GenU — a four-year developmental and community-building program that focuses on assisting first-generation students and their families in navigating the institution while providing mentorship and academic resources to ensure their success at DU and post-graduation.

-- All Things STEM — The Division of Natural Sciences & Mathematics is on the forefront of STEM at DU, boasting the largest concentration of STEM students and faculty on campus.
+- E-STEM (Equity in Science, Technology, Engineering, and Mathematics) — The Division of Natural Sciences & Mathematics is on the forefront of STEM at DU, boasting the largest concentration of STEM students and faculty on campus.
 Over the past decade, the number of DU students electing to major in math and science has nearly doubled.
 Our students are hardworking, intellectually curious, and socially engaged.
 They collaborate side-by-side with faculty who serve as distinguished researchers and dedicated mentors.